TIPS FOR A PERFECT ROAD TRIP IN JORDAN – ITINERARY

 A Jordan road trip is one of the best trips you can take in the Middle East.
 Even as a solo female traveler in Jordan I had a blast and congratulated myself for discovering Jordan by car.
 The country, the people, the sights, the nature, the food… Road tripping in Jordan was an absolutely amazing experience.
 Luckily, Jordan is also a very safe destination to visit – this means the conditions are great for an unforgettable road trip.

-I came to Jordan right after spending time in Lebanon and I admit, I was worried that Jordanians would drive like Lebanese people – luckily, they do not.
-I did not drive myself in Lebanon and I could nit have driven in Jordan if this had been the case.
-Actually, this Jordan road trip was so relaxed and fun, so I have to recommend it to anyone.
+I came to Jordan right after spending time in Lebanon, and I admit, I was worried that Jordanians would drive like Lebanese people.
+Luckily, they do not.
+I could not have driven in Jordan if this had been the case.
+Actually, this Jordan road trip was so relaxed and fun, that I feel I have to recommend it to anyone.

 DRIVING TIPS FOR YOUR JORDAN ROAD TRIP

-Here is some information about driving in Jordan for your Jordan road trip.
-While I think that driving in Jordan was quite easy and straightforward (and the streets, overall, were in very good condition), you should probably be aware of these things before starting your road trip.
+Here is some information about driving in Jordan.
+While I think, that driving in Jordan is/was quite easy and straightforward you should probably be aware of these things before starting your Jordan road trip.